Duane Brown: Seattle Seahawks

 On October 30, 2017, Brown was traded to the Seattle Seahawks for cornerback Jeremy Lane and two draft picks (a 2018 fifth round and a 2019 second round).
 However the following day it was reported Lane had failed his physical and would no longer be part of the trade; instead the Seahawks would send a third-rounder in 2018 (Martinas Rankin) and a second-rounder in 2019 in exchange for Brown and a 2018 fifth round pick.
 On January 23, 2018, Brown was named to the 2018 Pro Bowl, replacing Philadelphia Eagles tackle Lane Johnson.

 On July 28, 2018, Brown signed a three-year, $36.5 million contract extension with the Seahawks, keeping him under contract through the 2021 season.
 He was named second-team All-Pro for the 2018 season and later named to the 2021 Pro Bowl in his final season with the team.

 New York Jets

 On August 15, 2022, Brown signed a two-year, $22 million contract with the New York Jets.
 He was signed in order to replace Mekhi Becton after he suffered a knee injury and was placed on injured reserve.
-He was placed on injured reserve on September 10, 2022 after injuring his shoulder in practice.
+He was placed on injured reserve on September 10, 2022, after injuring his shoulder in practice.
 He was activated on October 8.
+Brown was placed on injured reserve by the Jets on January 7, 2023.

+In 2023, Brown suffered a hip injury in Week 2 and was placed on injured reserve on September 23, 2023.
+He was activated on November 23.